wardbradt/go-ethereum/MEV_spec_v0_2.md

 Node `MUST` be able to connect to the relay WebSocket endpoint provided as a configuration option named `RelayWSURL` using an authentication key and maintain an open connection.
 Authentication key `MUST` be provided with the key security in mind.

 During the WebSocket connection initiation and on each reconnection, the node `MUST` sign a timestamp (unix epoch in seconds, UTC) using the `RelayWSSigningKey` and send it in the request header body (X-Auth-Message).
+The X-Auth-Message should be a JSON encoded object with three properties called timestamp, signature and coinbase.

 ### Bundle eligibility